 DESCRIPTION OF RESPONSIBILITIES:

-Manage the legal and code compliance divisions of the City.
+Manage the legal and code enforcement divisions of the City.
 Manage the litigation and claims filed against and by the City.
 Give day-to-day advice to City officials and employees.
 Draft ordinances, rules, resolutions, contracts, and policies.

 To provide effective representation in the public interest.

 *The City Attorney is an appointed officer identified in Government Code Section 87200 and files statements of economic interests with the City Clerk's office.
 Copies of the Statements of Economic Interests filed by the City Attorney may be obtained by visiting the offices of the Fair Political Practices Commission (FPPC) or the City Clerk.
 The physical address of the FPPC is 428 J Street, Suite 620, Sacramento, California 95814.
 The physical address of the City Clerk's office is 110 E. Cook Street, Room 3, Santa Maria, CA 93454.
-The Statements of Economic Interests (Form 700) for some state and local government agency elected officers may be available in electronic format on the FPPC's website at http://www.fppc.ca.gov.
+The Statements of Economic Interests (Form 700) for some State and local government agency elected officers may be available in electronic format on the FPPC's website at http://www.fppc.ca.gov.